Commissioning a qualified professional photographer

 Because I am passionate about standards of work in the professional photography industry.
-I am the current Head of Mentorship former Chairman of the Master Photographers Association (MPA).

 I love to encourage talented new photographers arriving into the profession so they can move into part-time or full-time professional photographic careers and attain higher standards as they move forward.